-The close-fitting back is arranged below the waist with coat-laps and plaits that give the scant but fashionable flare.
-The side-back goves taken up in each front.
+The close-fitting back is arranged below the waist with coat-laps and plaits that give the scant but fash-ionable flare.
+The side-back gores are shaped high in correct military outline.

+The loose-fitting fronts lap double-breasted fashion, the neck being closely fitted by short darts taken up in each front.
 Brass military buttons are used in closing, and the shoulder seams covered with pointed shoulder straps are held in position by buttons to match, but of smaller size.
-The neck is completed with a standing collar of true military cut, and a smart finish is given by the stylish application of black braid on the collar, straps, fronts, wrisis and pocket laps.
+The neck is completed with a standing collar of true military cut, and a smart finish is given by the stylish application of black braid on the collar, straps, fronts, wrists and pocket laps.
 The plain two-seamed coat sleeves are military in cut and finish, the moderate fulness being disposed in gathers at the top.

-To make this jacket for a lady of medium size will require one and three-quarter yards of material fifty-four inches wide. smaller size.
-The neck is completed
+To make this jacket for a lady of medium size will require one and three-quarter yards of material fiftyfour inches wide

 Stylish Black and White Costume.
-A stylish black and white combina-tion is shown in the large engraving in black peau de soie and guipure lace over white satin, the full chemisette of white mousseline over satin imparting a soft and dainty finish.
-A narrow a soft and dainty miss.
-A marlow quilling of peau de soie, applied with a corded heading, trims the broad collar, revers and epaulets on the free edges.
-The stylish waist, equally suited for informal dress or ordinary wear, is smartly adjusted over correct, that dolose in centrely fitted linings front.
-The full that close in centre The full fronts and seamless back are laid in overlapping pleats at the loose edge, and between the front edges is disclosed a smooth vest por-tion that ends under the bust in point ed outline.
-The full chemisette puffs out slightly, and the neck is completed by a high standard by a high standing collar of white which covers it, made almost a satin, covered with black guipure. and quite plain about the hips.
+A stylish black and white combination is shown in the large engraving in black peau de soie and guipure lace over white satin, the full chemisette of white mousseline over satin imparting a soft and dainty finish.
+A narrow quilling of peau de soie, applied with a corded heading, trims the broad collar, revers and epaulets on the free edges.
+The stylish waist, equally edges.
+The stylish waist, equally suited for informal dress or ordinary wear, is smartly adjusted over correctly fitted linings that close in centre-front.
+The full fronts and seamless front.
+The full fronts and seament back are laid in overlapping pleats at the loose edge, and between the front edges is disclosed a smooth vest poron that ends under the bust in po ed outline.
+The full chemisette puffs out slightly, and the neck is completed by a high standing collar of white satin, covered with black guipure.

 ing for such jackets, they may be box sleeve.
-Instead of the usual by short darts that are taken up at regular intervals and finished with straps applied by machine stitching.
-The straps may be omitted and the dart seams simply stitched and pressed below the waist with coat-laps and plaits that give the scant but fash ionable flare.
-The side-back gores are shaped high in correct military outline.

-The loose-fitting fronts lap in double-breasted fashion, the neck being closely fitted by short darts that seams simply stitched and pressed flat.
-A shapely under-arm portion fits the sleeve comfortably, and the wrists are finished with a double row stitching at round cuff depth.
-No. 2, in rough woolen cloaking, is shaped with upper and under portions, the being closely fitted by short darts taken up in each front.
-Breas will of the shoulder.
-The wrists are com pleted with a cuff, simulated by two preted with a culf, simulated by two rows of machine stitching.
+Instead of the usual made en costume with any seasonable pleats or gathers at the top, it is shaped pleats or gathers at the top, it is shaped by short darts that are taken up at regular intervals and finished with straps applied by machine stitching.
+The straps may be omitted and the dart seams simply stitched and pressed flat.
+A shapely under-arm portion fits the sleeve comfortably, and the wrists are finished with a double row of stitching at round cuff depth.
+No. 2, in rough woolen cloaking, is shaped with upper and under portions, the fulness at the top being laid in two downward-turning pleats at each side of the shoulder.
+The wrists are com-pleted with a cuff, simulated by two rows of machine stitching.

-WOMAN'S COAT SLEEVE.
+WOMAN'S COAT SLEEVEL

-To make these sleeves for a woman of medium size will require seven-eighths of a yard of material fifty-four inches wide.
+To make these sleeves for a women of medium size will require seveneighths of a yard of material fifty-four

-The Silk Petticoat.
+The Silk Pettleont.

-The new silk petticoat which can have any place among the new fashions must be fitted as carefully as the skirt which covers it, made almost as long,
+The new silk petticoat which can have any place among the new fashions must be fitted as carefully as the skirt which covers it, made almost as long, and quite plain about the hips.